edyatl/analyzer-reporter/README.md

 3. LED lamp will blink to indicate capturing or waiting for storage modes of the program.
 4. LED lamp will on to indicate waiting for button press mode.
 5. Reports will be saved as PDF files on the USB flash drive with the current date and index of the attempt.

+>**Notes:**
+>- **Familiarize with the Jupyter Notebook**: Before using the analyzer-reporter application, we strongly encourage users to familiarize themselves with the [analyzer_report.ipynb](analyzer_report.ipynb) Jupyter Notebook file.
+This notebook provides detailed descriptions of all application classes, examples of their usage, generated graphs, and the general logic of the application.
+It serves as a comprehensive guide to understanding the functionality and capabilities of the analyzer-reporter.
+>- **Customize for Different Devices**: Although the analyzer-reporter application is designed to interact with the Hantek 4032L logic analyzer by default, it can easily be modified to work with other devices supported by Sigrok.
+To do this, users can edit the configuration file and specify the desired driver and parameters for the `sigrok-cli` command.
+This flexibility allows users to adapt the application to their specific hardware requirements and preferences.
+>- **Versatile Use Cases**: While the application was initially designed to run as a service on Raspberry Pi, it can also be used on a PC without modification.
+Additionally, individual modules of the application classes can be utilized independently for specific tasks or integrated into other projects.
+Users can modify the entry point of the application to customize its behavior or integrate it into their existing workflows as needed.

 ## Configuration